-Because Baptism is also a time when the whole community renews its commitment to Christ, it is appropriate that it take place, whenever possible, in the midst of the congregation during a Sunday service of Holy Eucharist so that the entire community can participate in making holy promises and supporting those joining the Church.
+Because Baptism is also a time when the whole community renews its commitment to Christ, it is appropriate that it take place, whenever possible, in the midst of the congregation during a Sunday service of Holy Eucharist.
+In this way, the entire community can participate in making holy promises and supporting those formally joining the Church.

 Confirmation is the rite wherein one reaffirms their baptismal promises in the presence of the Bishop and acknowledges their membership in the wider body of the Church.
 Particularly for those baptized as infants, being confirmed is a powerful sign of one's growth in the spirit and the maturation of one's faith.
 Adults who were baptized in another denomination may also wish to be confirmed in The Episcopal Church as a sign of their membership.

 Youth and adults prepare for Confirmation through a series of classes led by our clergy.
 Adults who have been confirmed already may also wish to do a "reaffirmation" and publicly restate their commitment to their faith, which is also celebrated in a service of Confirmation.